The Collaborative Market Data Network -

 • Bonds offered by issuers in emerging markets are not eligible for high yield corporate debt league table credit however, are eligible for emerging markets league table credit.

-Mortgage and Asset-backed Securities:
+Mortgage and Asset-backed Securities

-• New issues securitising first mortgages are classified as MBS.
-All other securitisations are classified as ABS.
+• All securitisations are classified as ABS.

 • Self-funded is defined as any securitisation where 50% or more of the securitised assets were originated by the bookrunner/dealer or an affiliate of the bookrunner/dealer.

-Marketplace Classification:
+Marketplace Classification

-• International New Issues are new issues where the ISIN starts with XS.
+• International new issues are new issues where the ISIN starts with XS.

 • Yankee new issues are new issues of non-US issuers where the ISIN starts with US and the issue follows the Yankee procedures.